Please don't do this to Windows 11, Microsoft

 Advertising is a fact of life in a lot of places.
 It’s generally used to help fund apps or services that don’t cost any actual money.
 In fact, some of the most common subscriptions out there offer ad-free access to one product or another.

-But Windows is a premium product, and it doesn’t matter whether you paid for a licence yourself or if it came pre-installed on your machine out of the box.
-We should not be getting prompts to use or try other Microsoft services — especially if you have the more expensive Pro licence, like me.
+But Windows is a premium product, and it doesn’t matter whether you paid for a license yourself or if it came pre-installed on your machine out of the box.
+We should not be getting prompts to use or try other Microsoft services — especially if you have the more expensive Windows 11 Pro, like me.

 We still don’t know a lot about the ads hitting File Explorer for certain Windows Insiders.
 But until they start showing up in the public build of Windows 11, they’re still technically in the testing phase.
 That means Microsoft could backtrack and keep the current slate of Windows self-promotion as it is.
 Here’s hoping someone makes that decision sooner rather than later.